EL-BID/IDB-IDB-Invest-Coronavirus-Impact-Dashboard/README.md

 ### License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
+This work is licensed under a Creative Commons IGO 3.0 - see the [LICENSE.md](LICENSE.md) file for details.

 ### Acknowledgments